 Compression is one of those effects that has countless creative applications.

 While traditional compression is incredibly useful as-is, one risk we need to always be weary of is over-compression.
 When the effect is taken too far, compression will wind up removing not only dynamic range on the macro level, but also the instantaneous transients in our music—the short but high-amplitude attacks that add energy to audio.
-Over-compressing your tracks might make them louder strictly in terms of level, but at the expense of dynamics and excitement, which are often more valuable to the quality of your music (and also play an integral role in perceived loudness).

 What is parallel compression?

-When used well, the effect allows us to get the best of both worlds: the punch and glue of compression, alongside the transients and dynamics of unprocessed audio.
+When used effectively, the effect allows us to get the best of both worlds: the punch and glue of compression, alongside the transients and dynamics of unprocessed audio.
 While there are no hard rules for what you can or should apply parallel compression to, the effect is popularly used in mixing to thicken, color, and add cohesion to large and prominent groups like drum buses and vocal stacks.

-How to set up parallel compression in your DAW
+How to use parallel compression

 There are two main ways in which you can apply parallel compression in your DAW: (1) via a manually-created bus, or (2) via the dry / wet knob available in many plugins.
+Let’s explore each in more detail.

 1. Creating a bus for manual parallel compression